stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 ### Using a Copier Template

+You can either run the Copier command-line tool, or use the library with Python.
+The examples here use the command-line tool.

-The first time that you run Copier to add a template to a project, you specify the address of the Git repository that contains the template, like this:
+The first time that you run the Copier command-line tool to add a template to a project, you specify the address of the Git repository that contains the template, like this:

 ```shell
 copier copy git+ssh://github.com/my-username/copier-mycompany-myteam-aws-lambda-py.git my-project